 📋 Illegal Utility Shutoffs in California

-California Civil Code Section 789.3 makes it illegal for a landlord to interrupt or terminate utility services to a residential tenant.
+California Civil Code Section 789.3 prohibits a landlord from interrupting or terminating utility services to a residential tenant with intent to terminate the occupancy.
 This includes situations where the landlord directly shuts off utilities, fails to pay utility bills in their name, or takes any action intended to terminate your essential services.
-The law provides strong remedies including statutory damages of at least $100 per day.
+Statutory remedies include actual damages plus an amount not to exceed $100 per day (or part thereof) the tenant is deprived of utility service, with the court awarding no less than $250 per separate cause of action, plus reasonable attorney's fees.

 What Utilities Are Protected?